 Are you going on a family vacation and planning to bring along one or both of your parents?
 Are you looking forward to enjoying some carefree quality time together as a family?
 Maybe it's a family reunion where multi-generations, including the grandchildren, are getting together.
 Regardless of your intentions, planning ahead is necessary to ensure a successful trip when bringing elderly parents along.
 When one or both parents require some type of daily living assistance, taking a vacation together requires some unique foresight.
 Taking them out of their familiar, safe, and comfortable living environment, presents additional concerns and needs.
 As a nurse care manager, I have assisted many families to include their elderly parents on vacation and have a wonderful experience.
-I will share a little of my insight that may help you also enjoy a deserving family vacation together.1.
-Determine how you will travel and make special arrangements.
+I will share a little of my insight that may help you also enjoy a deserving family vacation together.

 Besides the usual arrangements that go in to planning any trip, you need to consider some additional factors.
 When setting up a travel itinerary, if air travel is necessary, try to make every effort to set up a direct flight for your folks.
 Also be sure to notify the airline in advance if special arrangements are needed such as a wheelchair and/or escort.
 When traveling by car, plan to allow for a few extra rest stops and have drinks, snacks, medications and other supplies readily accessible.2.
 Bring all medications and label them.